-This online tool is able to estimate the difference an individual might pay in federal income tax using the current Internal Revenue Tax code and the tax bill President Trump announced on April 26, 2017.
+This online tool can estimate the difference an individual might pay in federal income tax using the current Internal Revenue Service tax code and the tax bill President Trump announced on April 26, 2017.
 The calculator takes into consideration wages, salaries, income, adjustments to income, deductions, as well as exemptions.
 As new details are provided, we will update this calculator.

 Our free online investment calculators have been created to help solve two categories of problems.
 The first set of calculators is focused on solving a specific investment problem, such as calculating the value of a stock option.
 The second set of calculators is more general in nature and they demonstrate how to solve a wide range of problems using investment concepts, such as calculating return on investment.